S-Eemani/OverTheWire/Bandit/level0.md

 ## Level 0 → Level 1

 ### Objective:
 The password for the next level is stored in a file called `readme` located in the home directory.
-Use this password to log into `bandit1` using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

 ### SSH Credentials for Level 0:
 - **Username**: `bandit0@bandit.labs.overthewire.org`